hereariim/manini/README.md

 #### Processing

 Once the image inference is complete, the plugin returns a drop-down menu showing a list of RGB images contained in the compressed file.
-When the user clicks on an image displayed in this list, two items appear in the napari window:
+When the user clicks on an image displayed in this list, one items appear in the napari window:

-- A layer label which is the segmentation mask
-- A layer image which is the RGB image
+- A menu that presents a list of the classes given as input

 ![cpe](https://user-images.githubusercontent.com/93375163/214246685-e86a9f62-bb27-44b5-92eb-86ef5aa2c663.png)